-TAP TO WATCH VIDEO (Available only on desktop and Apple devices)
+TAP TO WATCH VIDEO(Available only on desktop and Apple devices)

-Every night from Aug 1 to 9, a stunning eightminute-long music and visual display entitled A Celebration Of Our Heritage appeared on the hotel's facade.
+1 to 9, a stunning eightminute-long music and visual display entitled A Celebration Of Our Heritage appeared on the hotel's facade.
 It showcased iconic moments that took place at Fullerton Square, including scenes from election rallies and 3D animated stamps.